Elektrobit/cominit/README.md

 or not functional.
 The source file `keyring.h` shows how to define which keys to enroll.
 The names of the keys need to be defined at compile-time and the key files themselves need to be accessible to cominit in the initramfs.

+### TPM Usage
+If compiled with the optional `-DUSE_TPM=On` flag, cominit will add TPM functionality.
+This flag is currently intended for development use only, but it will later enable a measured‑boot feature.

 ### Design decision regarding static linkage and musl

 `cominit` is to be statically linked.
 A decision was made to use the musl libc over the standard glibc for two reasons: